Recruiting

 Can athletes email college coaches before June 15?

 Yes.
-Athletes can introduce themselves and send updates earlier, but coach responses may be limited by NCAA rules until the permitted contact date.
+Athletes can send introductory emails and updates before June 15, but coaches may be limited in how they can respond until the permitted contact date.

 blog

-Water Polo Recruiting Email Template for College Coaches
+Water Polo Recruiting Email Template: What to Send College Coaches

 blog